jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 .. warning::

-    Although possible, fitness proportional selections often requires some alterations to work with minimization problems or negative fitness values.
+    Although possible, fitness proportional selections often requires some alterations to work with algorithms minimizing fitness or negative fitness values.